-The sales increase in Japan in the three-month period ended August 4, 2018, as compared to the same period of the prior fiscal year, was primarily a result of an increase in demand for our products sold into the Industrial end market.
-Japan included \$205.3 million of revenue in the nine-month period ended August 4, 2018, as compared to \$55.8 million of revenue in the nine-month period ended July 29, 2017, as a result of the Acquisition.
-The sales increase in Japan in the nine-month period ended August 4, 2018, as compared to the same period of the prior fiscal year, was primarily a result of the Acquisition, an increase in demand for our products sold into the Industrial end market and an additional week of operations in the first nine months of fiscal 2017.

-The sales increase in China and the Rest of Asia in the three-month period ended August 4, 2018, as compared to the same period of the prior fiscal year, was primarily a result of a broad-based increase in demand for our products sold into all end markets.
-China included \$272.5 million of revenue in the nine-month period ended August 4, 2018, as compared to \$126.6 million of revenue in the nine-month period ended July 29, 2017, as a result of the Acquisition.
-The Rest of Asia included \$192.7 million of revenue in the nine-month period ended August 4, 2018, as compared to \$94.8 million of revenue in the nine-month period ended July 29, 2017, as a result of the Acquisition.
-The sales increase in China and the Rest of Asia in the nine-month period ended August 4, 2018, as compared to \$94.8 million of revenue in the nine-month period ended July 29, 2017, as a result of the Acquisition.
-The sales increase in China and the Rest of Asia in the nine-month period ended August 4, 2018, as compared to the same period of the prior fiscal year, was primarily a result of the Acquisition, a broad-based increase in demand for our products sold into all end markets and an additional week of operations in the first nine months of fiscal 2018 as compared to the first nine months of fiscal 2017.
+On a regional basis, the United States and Rest of North and South America included \$95.4 million and \$2.4 million, respectively, of revenue in the first quarter of fiscal 2018 as a result of the Acquisition.
+The sales increase in the United States in the three-month period ended February 3, 2018, as compared to the same period of the prior fiscal year, was primarily a result of the Acquisition, an increase in demand of our products sold into the Industrial end market, and an additional week of operations in the first quarter of fiscal 2018 as compared to the first quarter of fiscal 2017, partially offset by a decrease in demand of our products sold into the Consumer end market.
+Europe and Japan included \$87.4 million and \$72.1 million of revenue, respectively, in the first quarter of fiscal 2018 as a result of the Acquisition.
+The sales increase in Europe and Japan in the three-month period ended February 3, 2018, as compared to the same period of the prior fiscal year, was primarily a result of the Acquisition, an increase in demand of our products sold into the Industrial end market, and an additional week of operations in the first quarter of fiscal 2018 as compared to the first quarter of fiscal 2017.
+China included \$88.8 million of revenue in the first quarter of fiscal 2018 as a result of the Acquisition.
+The sales increase in China in the three-month period ended February 3, 2018, as compared to the same period of the prior fiscal year, was primarily a result of the Acquisition, a broad-based increase in demand for our products sold into all end markets, and an additional week of operations in the first quarter of fiscal 2018 as compared to the first quarter of fiscal 2017.
+The Rest of Asia included \$64.0 million of revenue in the first quarter of fiscal 2018 as a result of the Acquisition.
+The sales increase in the Rest of Asia in the three-month period ended February 3, 2018, as compared to the same period of the prior fiscal year, was primarily a result of the Acquisition, an increase in demand of our products sold into the Industrial end market, and an additional week of operations in the first quarter of fiscal 2018 as compared to the first quarter of fiscal 2017.